rfeldmann/leopy/README.rst

     # array([[0.0441545],
     #        [0.0108934]])

-Further examples are provided in the 'paper' and 'examples' sub-directories.
+Further examples are provided in the 'paper' and 'examples' sub-directories (if installed from source).

 ----